INTERNET SAFETY POLICY

 FOR THE DEVEREUX FOUNDATION

-It is the policy of The Devereux Foundation to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via the Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children’s Internet Protection Act (CIPA) [Pub L. No. 106-554 and 47 USC 254(h)].
+It is the policy of The Devereux Advanced Behavioral Health Foundation to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via the Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children’s Internet Protection Act (CIPA) [Pub L. No. 106-554 and 47 USC 254(h)].

 Certain terms in this policy should be understood expansively to include related concepts.
-The words ‘company’ and ‘Devereux’ include all of our affiliates, subsidiaries, and Centers.
+The words ‘company’ and ‘Devereux Advanced Behavioral Health’ include all of our affiliates, subsidiaries, and Centers.
 The word ‘document’ covers all files that can be read on a computer screen as if it were a printed page, including the HTML pages read by an Internet browser, any file meant to be accessed by a word processing or desk-top publishing program, or its viewer, or files prepared for any electronic publishing tool.
 The word ‘graphics’ includes all types of photographs, pictures, animations, movies, or drawings.

 - To the extent practical, technology protection measures (or “Internet Filters”) shall be used to block or filter Internet, or other forms of electronic communications, access to inappropriate information.